joey-qytyku/OS-90-fixed/docs/volatile.md

+# The Basic Principle

+If you think you need `volatile`, think again because you are probably wrong.

-# When to use volatile (MCHUNX)
+# When to use volatile (MCHUNX/INTVAR)

 MCHUNX is a type qualifier equivalent to volatile in OS/90 C. Volatile disables optimizations which can cause bugs when a variable is changed outside the compiler's control.

-Interrupt service routines, for example, must use volatile for variables because:
-1. Access to that variable may be underway by other code
+Interrupt service routines for example, should use volatile for variables because access to that variable may be underway by other code.

-2. ISRs are themselves interruptible.
+If an ISR has exclusive write access to the variable, there should be no need for volatile.

-# Library Functions and Volatile Variables
+# When to NOT Use Volatile

-The kernel exposes library functions to drivers that use data structures and variables.
-The question is, if other software can access API calls and indirectly modify variables, do API variables have to be marked volatile?

-The answer is that such variables DO NOT NEED TO BE.
-Kernel code, including drivers, is non-interruptible.
-By the next time a function related to a data structure is called, all modifications will have been flushed.
-Even if an outside program modified a variable in the kernel, it would not be a problem if it is not part of an ISR, as all functions in the kernel are entered regularly.
-Putting volatile everywhere makes everything harder and causes "discarded qualifier" errors.

-API calls which can be used inside an ISR will use volatile when appropriate.
-Most calls, however, cannot be called in the interrupt context, and generate fatal errors if this is done.
+Lock functions are serialized at the compiler level.
+Once a lock is held, the data being protected can be accessed for whatever purpose desired and there is simply no need for `volatile` because the data is safe from external modification.
+This means that `volatile` is useless in almost every situation and when used alongside a lock it just removes optimization.

+Mutex locks theselves are not even volatile and do not need to be because only lock acqure and release macros wil leven modify them, and they will do so atomically.
+Volatile does nothing to garauntee thread safety.